My dad once said to me, "You give a lot of books three stars." I do.

 I remember the cellphone vs demigods being a surprise.
 Not in this book but whenever it first shows up.
 It kind of feels like an afterthought idea.
 Like maybe someone read the books and was like, "Why don't the kids just call on a cellphone?" and Rick Riordan was like, "Why don't they just use cell phones?
 Better put something about that in the next book."

 There are just general continuity questions I have throughout this series.
-And times when the writing makes me pause and go back a few pages just to see if I missed something.
+And times the writing makes me pause and go back a few pages just to see if I missed something.
 Like when Annabeth gets picked up by her armor, off the bridge but she was last described as not wearing armor and she's never described as putting armor on.

 Sliena as the spy didn't quite make sense to me, especially since she's away from Manhattan for such a long time trying to rally the Ares campers to the fight.
 I guess you could say Kronos is operating on old information when prepping for his second attack since the Ares cabin has been out of the fight since the beginning of the book.